 - Asian, Pacific Islander, and South Asian American (APISAA) Therapist Directory

 - Black Emotional and Mental Health (BEAM) Virtual Therapist Network

-- Boris Lawrence Henson Foundation Resource Directory: Mental health providers, programs and resource materials for the African American community
+- Boris Lawrence Henson Foundation Resource Directory - Mental health providers, programs, and resource materials for the African American community

-- Black Mental Health Alliance: Culturally competent and patient-centered licensed mental health professionals
+- Black Mental Health Alliance - Culturally competent and patient-centered licensed mental health professionals

-- Inclusive Therapists: Culturally competent and social justice-oriented therapists; includes list of therapists currently offering reduced-fee teletherapy
+- Inclusive Therapists: Culturally competent and social justice-oriented therapists; includes a list of therapists currently offering reduced-fee teletherapy

-- Innopsych: Therapists of color
+- Innopsych - Therapists of color

 - Latinx Therapy

 - Melanin & Mental Health Directory - Mental health clinicians for Black & Latinx/Hispanic communities

 - National Queer and Trans Therapists of Color Network